Icelandic name: History

 Unlike the other Nordic countries, Iceland never formalized a system of family names.
-A growing number of Icelanders — primarily those who had studied abroad — began to adopt family names in the second half of the 19th century.
-In 1855, there were 108 family names but by 1910 there were 297.
+A growing number of Icelanders—primarily those who had studied abroad—began to adopt family names in the second half of the 19th century.
+In 1855, there were 108 family names.
+In 1910 there were 297.
 In 1913, the Althing legalized the adoption of family names.
-The Icelanders who had family names tended to be upper-class and serve as government officials.
+Icelanders who had family names tended to be upper-class and serve as government officials.

 In 1925, Althing banned the adoption of new family names.
-Some of the common arguments against the usage of family names were: they were not authentically "Icelandic"; the usage of -son in family names made it unclear if the name was actually a family name or patronymic; and there were fears that low-class people would adopt the family names of well-known upper-class families.
-Some of the common arguments for the usage of family names were: they made it easier to trace lineages; they made it easier to distinguish individuals (a problem in mid-19th century Iceland was that there were so many people named Jón — in fact, one in six Icelandic males were named Jón at the time); and that Iceland ought to follow the lead of its Nordic neighbours.
+Some common arguments against using family names were that they were not authentically "Icelandic"; that the usage of -son in family names made it unclear whether the name was a family name or patronymic; and that low-class people could adopt the family names of well-known upper-class families.
+Some common arguments for using family names were that they made it easier to trace lineages and to distinguish individuals (a problem in mid-19th century Iceland was that there were so many people named Jón—in fact, one in six Icelandic males were named Jón at the time) and that Iceland ought to follow the lead of its Nordic neighbours.

-In Russia, where name-patronyms of similar style were historically used (such as Ivan Petrovich which means Ivan, the son of Peter), the much larger population necessitated the introduction of surnames, and relegated the patronymic to record-keeping middle-name and conversational honorific.
+In Russia, where name-patronyms of similar style were historically used (such as Ivan Petrovich which means Ivan, the son of Peter), the much larger population necessitated family names, relegating the patronymic to a middle name and conversational honorific.